-Application materials, as well as the application process, are available on the Web at www.wfu.edu/graduate.
+Application materials and information on the application process are available on the Web at http://graduate.wfu.edu.

 Financial Assistance

 On the Reynolda Campus, tuition scholarships, fellowships, teaching assistantships, and research assistantships are available to qualified students.
 On request, individual departments or the dean of the Graduate School will supply information regarding levels of support.
 Assistantships and fellowships include full-tuition scholarships as part of the grant.
 An assistantship includes a tuition scholarship plus compensation for services rendered.
 Assistants work from twelve to fifteen hours per week and carry a normal courseload.